FAQs

 Any regional issues?

-The Pacific Northwest has produced some truly spectacular earthquakes and volcanic eruptions in the last several hundred years.
+The Pacific Northwest has produced some truly spectacular earthquakes and volcanic eruptions in the last several centuries.
 If you are concerned about either of these events happening in your lifetime, the Pacific Northwest is probably not the place you want to set down roots.
 Should Mt Rainier have an eruption of similar magnitude to that of Mt St. Helens, it is possible that a lahar would flow through the Puyallup Valley where the farm is located.

 Do we have a target budget?
 Timeline?